ctkelley/MultiPrecisionArrays.jl/README.md

 # MultiPrecisionArrays.jl v0.1.1

-## The latest tagged version is 0.1.0. v0.1.1 will have new features but no breaking changes.
+##  v0.1.1 will have new features but no breaking changes from v0.1.0, the current release.

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)